Pre-Fortress-2/PF2-Website/_posts/updates/0.7/2022-11-24-update-070-hotfix.md

 - Added localization for the Hold This Position voice option
 - Added a unique Pipebomb Launcher kill icon
 - Added a closing sound to the Pipebomb Launcher's draw animation
+- Properly centered the the Medic Übercharge panel